flybywiresim/fbw-userguide/docs/dev-corner/dev-guide/index.md

 This documentation describes the FlyByWire Development Process and tools in detail to help you set up your development environment to be able to efficiently contribute to our projects.

-!!! info "Structure"
-    Currently these sections are specific to the A32NX.
-It details with the necessary software and tools, downloading and compiling the A32NX successfully, as well as guidelines on how to contribute within the project.

-    We will adapt our documentation to cover A380X development requirements in the future as well.

 ##  Topics

 | Quick Links                                                    | Description                                                                                                                                 |